How to Process Ingredients for Carp Bait

 Drying an Ingredient Is Not the Same as Drying a Boilie

-Drying can be used at several stages of bait making.
+Drying can occur at several stages of bait making.

-A finished boilie is dried for a different combination of reasons, including handling, water life and storage.
+A finished boilie is dried for a different combination of reasons: handling, skin formation, water life, storage and session durability.

 This is another example of why the process must match the job.

-For finished bait production, read How to Boil and Dry Boilies Properly.
+For finished bait production, use How to Boil and Dry Boilies Properly.
+For measurement, use How to Measure Moisture Content in Boilies: Drying Curves, Oven Tests and Meters.

 Fermentation can be useful, but it is not simply leaving wet grain in a bucket until it smells strong.